 11. Dancing Angel – depicted with a long curved garland (looks like rope) held behind the back.
 Were possibly warriors who were magically turned into angels (Ramayana).
 Common.

 12. Garuda (Garunda) – a winged mythical creature – a cross between human and eagle and is found in both Hindu and Buddhism.
+Can be depicted on own, or carrying the Hindi God Vishnu as his mount.
 It forms part of the national symbol of Thailand and is an emblem of the King of Thailand.
 Uncommon.

 13. Sword dancer – figure holding up two swords.
 Using a sword in both hands is a method commonly used some Thai martial arts and in many traditional dances.
 Uncommon.